Auto Macros

 def apply(rs: WrappedResultSet, rn: ResultName[Company]): Company =

-autoConstruct(rs, rn, "country") // "country" will be ignored when binding values from ResultSet
+// "country" is execluded when binding values from ResultSet

 }